Kara (South Korean group): 2008: First line-up changes, Rock U, Pretty Girl and career breakthrough

-The group was scheduled to have their comeback in March 2008 with their second album, however, member Kim Sung-hee suddenly announced that she would be leaving the group and retire of the entertainment industry.
-She first announced her departure from the group due to her parents pressure, and hence she failed all of her college exams she made her decision to leave in order to focus on school and education.
-In response, DSP stated that the second album that was recorded would be shelved and replaced by a mini-album to come in May; in addition, two members would join the group.
-Auditions were held, and the two new members were eventually revealed to be Goo Ha-ra and Kang Jiyoung.
-The group made their return in the music industry as a quintet on July 24, 2008, with "Rock U" on M!
-Countdown.
+The group was scheduled come back in March 2008 with their second album.
+However, on February 28, DSP announced that Sunghee would be leaving the group and retiring from the entertainment industry.
+She stated that her departure from the group was due to parental pressure to focus on her education after she failed all of her college exams.
+As a result, DSP announced that the second album that was recorded would be shelved and replaced by a mini-album to come in May; in addition, two members would join the group.
+Auditions were held, and the two new members were eventually revealed to be Goo Hara and Kang Jiyoung.
+The group made their return to the music industry as a quintet on July 24, 2008, with "Rock U" on M Countdown.
 Their first mini-album titled Rock U was released the next day.
-They made their comeback with the "cute" and "playful" image which was the complete opposite of the group's original image from their debut.
-The second season of Kara Self Camera premiered on August 18, 2008, which chronicled how the group was adapting to their two new members.
+They made their comeback with a cute and playful image, the complete opposite of the group's mature image from their debut.
+The second season of Kara Self Camera premiered on August 18, 2008, and chronicled how the group was adapting to their two new members.

 On November 29, 2008, DSP released a teaser video for their upcoming single, "Pretty Girl", which received over 40,000 hits within 12 hours.
-The full video was released on December 2, 2008, online and was positively received by the public.
-The EP, Pretty Girl, was released on December 4, embodying a "fun-party" concept.
-The group began promoting their comeback on all major music shows on December 4, 2008, starting with M!
-Countdown.
-During their first national performance on KBS's Music Bank, member Goo Hara accidentally gasped "ah!" live on air due to slipping on falling confetti, and reportedly cried profusely afterwards.
-The incident became a hot issue to many viewers, but Goo Hara received comfort instead of criticism from the general public.
+The full video was released online on December 2, 2008 and was positively received by the public.
+The EP Pretty Girl was released on December 4, embodying a "fun-party" concept.
+The group began promoting their comeback on all major music shows on December 4, 2008, starting with M Countdown.
+During their first national performance on KBS's Music Bank, member Goo Hara accidentally cried out live on air due to slipping on confetti, and reportedly cried profusely afterwards.
+The incident became a hot topic among viewers, but Goo Hara received comfort instead of criticism from the general public.

 Park Gyuri attributed their popularity increase to their "pretty but natural" appeal, while media reports gave credit to the band for finally finding its own identity in the music industry since the group's debut and to older male fans, most notably singer Shin Hae Chul.

 Due to their increasingly hectic schedule as their popularity rose, a few of the group's members were taken to the hospital on December 19 after a Music Bank rehearsal for cold symptoms and exhaustion.